Carlos Santana Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 27 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Nationals rank 12th in baseball in home runs given up (27 total, 1.1 per game).

-- The Nationals are sending Kuhl (0-1) out for his fifth start of the season.
-He is 0-1 with a 7.36 ERA and 14 strikeouts in 18 1/3 innings pitched.
+- Corbin (1-3) takes the mound for the Nationals in his sixth start of the season.
+He's put together a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.

-- In his last time out on Saturday, the right-hander went 3 2/3 innings against the Minnesota Twins, allowing one earned run while surrendering three hits.
+- The left-hander last pitched on Sunday against the Minnesota Twins, when he threw six innings, allowing three earned runs while giving up seven hits.

-- The 30-year-old has a 7.36 ERA and 6.9 strikeouts per nine innings in four games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.